ikarus23/MifareClassicTool/COMPATIBLE_DEVICES.md

 * Google Pixel 3a XL
 * Google Pixel 4a
 * Google Pixel 5a
+* Google Pixel 6a
+* Google Pixel 8a
 * Google Pixel 6 Pro
 * Google Pixel 7
 * Google Pixel 8 / 8 Pro (Android 15+)